CartoDB/search-srv/README.md

 ### Configuration
-Tiresias can be configured by editing the `settings.cfg` file.
+Search-srv can be configured by editing the `settings.cfg` file.

 Here you can modify the global search timeout (in milliseconds) and configure plugins.